Native American Justice

 Making Amends Towards Native American Nations

 One of the great tragedies of American history, not only for Native Americans, but for European settlers as well, is that we denied ourselves the extraordinary cultural and spiritual possibilities of what might have been.
 Had a partnership rather than dominator model of social organization been chosen centuries ago, not only Native American culture, but also European American culture, would now be much more advanced.
 Due to increased historical and spiritual awareness, America is now ready to repair wounds both old and new, so that we can pave the way to a more enlightened future.
-As President, I would be honored to preside over both.
+As President, I would be honored to preside over and contribute to these developments.

 America is in the midst of a social and spiritual breakdown, and under a Williamson administration we will rebuild the fabric of our nation from the inside out.
 Through economic renewal, societal respect, artistic expression and – most importantly – a president intent on helping Americans atone for the true story of genocide and cultural annihilation, we will seek to heal as much as possible what has been broken and begin the historic process of writing a new American story.
 Through a spirit of genuine atonement, colonial America will reconcile with a horrific past relationship to Native Americans, so that we can all move forward together, as a stronger nation more unified than ever before.